ido-pluto/perfect-ws/README.md

   - Were never properly completed or cancelled
 - **Example scenario**: Client browser crashes without sending cleanup signal → after 10 seconds, server removes the orphaned request to prevent memory leak

+**`maxActiveRequests`** (default: 10000)
+- **Purpose**: Maximum number of active requests that can be stored in memory.
+- **How it works**: When a client sends a request, it will be stored in memory.
+If the number of active requests exceeds this limit, the client will reject the request with the error `tooManyRequests`.

 **`requestTimeout`** (default: 900000ms / 15 minutes)
 - **Purpose**: Maximum lifetime for any request from a client that disconnects and doesn't reconnect
 - **How it works**: When a client loses connection (network failure, browser close, app crash), their pending requests remain active for this duration.
 If they reconnect within this time, requests resume; otherwise, they're aborted